On-demand Reading Proficiency: Supporting Success from an OT’s Perspective

 Mention will be made of the ReadLS program, which is a commercially available program through LSWorks in Canada.
 The speaker has no financial agreement with the organization in the US but has a financial arrangement in South Africa.

 6 Contact Hours (.6 AOTA CEUs) awarded if course requirements are met.
 Integrative Education is an AOTA Approved Provider, number 11607.
-This distance learning-interactive, distance learning - independent self-study course is offered at .6 AOTA CEUs for introductory level, in the areas of occupational therapy service delivery and foundational knowledge.
+Distance learning - independent self-study course is offered at .6 AOTA CEUs for introductory level, in the areas of occupational therapy service delivery and foundational knowledge.
 Course approval number: 03895.
-The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification of other professional recognition.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 For additional continuing education information for PT, SLP, and social work, click here to access our CEU policy information.